urql-graphql/urql/docs/architecture.md

 - `fetchOptions` for the `fetch` call's options
 - `url` for the `fetch` call's API endpoint
-- `requestPolicy` to determine the cache's behaviour
+- `requestPolicy` to determine the cache's behavior

 The `executeQuery` call will return a [Wonka](https://github.com/kitten/wonka) stream.
 This is just an observable (not following the Observable spec)